hpsaturn/hpsaturn.github.io/_posts/2025-07-03-clockworkpi-uconsole.md

 sudo apt install ckermit
 ```

-Then, write a script in you user binary directory on ~/bin for instance with the name kermit48, with the next contents:
+Then, write a script in your user binary directory on `~/bin` for instance with the name `kermit48`, with the next contents:

 ```bash
 #!/bin/bash